material-motion/material-motion/specifications/expressions.md

 Discussion

-Is more likely that we'll allow clients to stylize Intentions than we will allow styling of Expressions/Languages.
+Is more likely that we'll allow clients to stylize Plans than we will allow styling of Expressions/Languages.